pareeohnos/geonames-elixir/README.md

 To install GeoNames-Elixir, follow these instructions:

-- Add to your list of dependencies in `mix.exs` geonames-elixir and a JSON decoder library (Jason, Poison or another supported `decode!/1` method):
+- Add to your list of dependencies in `mix.exs` geonames-elixir and a JSON decoder library (Jason, Poison or another which supports `decode!/1` call):

   ```elixir
   def deps do